It's a VERY rainy day today.

 but he was walking around, even after he broke his leg.

-On Sunday morning I found him with his leg hung up in the Y
+On Sunday morning I found him with his leg hung up in the Y of the chair leg.

 When I let him loose I knew he wouldn't be able to walk,